Wind-River/vsomeip/README.md

 on top of VxWorks.
 Use this layer to add the vsomeip library to your user space, and to build the vsomeip example applications as RTPs.

-NOTE: The VxWorks 7 Layer for VSOMEIP is part of  VxWorks® Automotive product.
-If you need help, use the resources available or contact your Wind River sales representative to arrange for consulting services.

 # Project License

 The source code for this project is provided under the Mozilla Public License, v.
 2.0. license.